danielthalhuber/c0d3-curriculum-20200312-review/lessons/js00-foundations/README.md

 ### More Arrow Functions

-- [ ] Why are arrow functions the most important concept in JavaScript?
+- [x] Why are arrow functions the most important concept in JavaScript?

   > Arrow functions are the most important concept in JavaScript, so here are more examples.

+  - This should be: functions are the most important concept in JavaScript

 - [x] `undefined` is a primitive value, not a reserved keyword (see [ECMA-262](https://tc39.es/ecma262/#sec-keywords-and-reserved-words)).